-Nonetheless some countries still require a quarantine period even if you’re coming from a controlled environment and can prove your pet is healthy.
+Nonetheless some countries still require a quarantine period even if you’re coming from a rabies-controlled country and can prove your pet is healthy.
 It’s an extra level of protection for pets, people and wildlife.

 The rules are subject to change.

-Countries can modify their requirements for documentation, quarantine, etc. at any time, and their embassy staff may not have the most recent information to give you.
-And you can’t always tell if information you find online is up to date or accurate in any case.
+Countries can modify their requirements for documentation, quarantine, etc. at any time, and their official staff may not have the most recent information to give you.
+You can’t always tell if information you find online is up to date or accurate in any case.
 With the possibility of quarantine at stake, you don’t want to make a mistake.

 You don’t have to figure this out for yourself.

-You can be confident you’re doing everything you can to avoid quarantine for your pets if you work with an international animal transport company.
-They know the latest rules country by country, because they work with this information every day.
-Some countries require you to use a professional shipper if your pet is traveling as cargo.
-And aside from all the other benefits, having a third party take responsibility for your pet’s travel arrangements relieves you of confusing, time-consuming preparation.
+You can be confident you’re doing everything you can to avoid quarantine for your pets if you work with a pet transport company.
+They know the latest rules for each country, because they ship pets everyday.
+Some countries actually require you to use a professional pet shipper and your pet must travel as cargo.
+Aside from all the other benefits, having a third party take responsibility for your pet’s travel arrangements relieves you of confusing, time-consuming preparation.

 If you are moving internationally you may not be able to keep your pet out of quarantine.
-But working with someone you can trust from the time you start planning your move will ensure your pet has proper documentation and that all protocols have been followed to the letter, giving your pet the best possible chance to avoid quarantine or to receive a “reduced sentence.”
+But working with someone you can trust from the time you start planning your move will ensure your pet has proper documentation and that all protocols have been followed to the letter, giving your pet the best possible chance to avoid quarantine or to only spend the minimum required time there.

 Subscribe to the Blog